umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

     - Care must be taken to avoid temporary unintended shorts from the high density of surrounding components, via's, and traces.

-    - SHOULD BE MENTIONED LATER WHEN THE STEP COMES UP: When configuring the CCMs on the LVR, remember that CCM voltage types split down the middle of the LVR (i.e. CH1-4 must have the same CCM voltage, CH5-8 must have the same CCM voltage)
+    - When configuring the CCMs on the LVR, remember that CCM voltage types split down the middle of the LVR (i.e. CH1-4 must have the same CCM voltage, CH5-8 must have the same CCM voltage)